Apang20/My-Recipes-App/README.md

 ## Technologies
-- Utilized JavaScript with React hooks, a ReactJS framework and an external API.
+- Fetched data from an API with React Hooks